How to Open HEIC Photos in Windows 10

 The first thing you should check for is updates within the Microsoft Store.
 In October 2020, Microsoft launched an update to fix security issues within the Windows Codecs Library.

-- Scroll through the list and update your HEIF File Extension if one is available.
+- Now, click on Get updates or scroll through the list and update your HEIF File Extension if one is available.

-- Then, attempt to convert the file again.
+- Then, attempt to open the file again with Photos.
 If this does not work, keep reading.

 Enabling HEIC Support